xserver-mini/xserver/README.md

 # xserver
-XServer is a mini cross-platform framework developed in C++, built with CMake.
+In the simplest way, develop a cross-platform C++ server framework using CMake.